 Speak to anyone who suffers regular headaches and migraines and you’ll learn how debilitating it can be.
 It intrigues me how often people tell me that they suffer from normal headaches.
 There is nothing normal about a headache or migraine.
-There are many different types of headaches and migraines which cause facial pain and some of these include cervicogenic headaches, tension-type headaches, migraines with/without aura, sinus headaches, cluster (suicidal) headaches, TMJ or jaw dysfunction, infection, temporal arteritis and trigeminal neuralgia.
+There are many different types of headaches and migraines which cause facial pain and some of these include cervicogenic headaches, tension-type headaches, migraines with/without aura, sinus headaches, cluster (suicidal) headaches, TMJ or jaw dysfunction, infection, temporal arteritis, occipital neuralgia, vestibular migraine, ocular migraine and trigeminal neuralgia.
 There are many reasons why people suffer headaches and migraines.
-Potential causes that we see often in practice range from stress, hormonal imbalance, blood pressure changes, poor posture, muscle tightness and cervical spine dysfunction.
+Triggers that we see often in practice range from stress, hormonal imbalance, blood pressure changes, poor posture, muscle tightness and cervical spine dysfunction.

 Anatomy Of The Cervical Spine